Pratiksha605/monoZDocs/docs/monoZJet/hostcommunicationcommands.md

 </div>

 ### Set Band
 This command configures the BAND setting on monoZ:Jet for cellular network connectivity.
-By default, all supported bands are enabled, and during MZSTART, the module attempts to connect to the network in ascending order of the configured band priority.
-This setting must be applied before executing MZSTART.
+By default, all supported bands are enabled, and during MZSTART, the module attempts to connect to the network in ascending order of the configured band.
+This setting must be done before executing MZSTART.

 <CodeBlock language="javascript" title="Execution command">
 {`MZBAND=<GSM_bandval>,<eMTC_bandval>,<NB_IoT_bandval>`}